 - 2 teaspoon onion powder

-- 1 ½ tablespoon granulated sugar (plus more to taste)
+- 1 ½ tablespoon granulated sugar, more to taste

 Instructions

-- Add the garlic, oregano, cumin, onion powder, sugar, and salt to a small bowl and set aside.
+- Add the garlic, oregano, cumin, onion powder, chili powder, sugar, and salt to a small bowl and set aside.

-- Add the red chili paste and bring to a boil over medium-high heat.
-Simmer, stirring often, for 10 minutes, until the paste has darkened and thickened a bit.
+- Slowly add the red chili puree, stirring constantly.
+Bring the mixture to a boil then lower the heat to maintain a gentle simmer and cook, stirring often, until the paste has darkened and thickened a bit.

-- Stir in the water or broth and Worcestershire sauce and let simmer, uncovered, for 30-45 minutes, stirring occasionally.
+- Stir in the water or broth and the Worcestershire sauce (if using) and let simmer, uncovered, for 45-60 minutes, stirring occasionally.
 Taste and add more sugar and salt if desired.

 Recommended Products